Turning Over a New Leif

 Eric Nelson of Seattle's Nordic Heritage Museum joined LEIF President Kristine Leander for the statue's ribbon cutting.

 Joining the festivities in honor of Scandinavian Heritage Day was Eric Nelson, who was introduced as the newly appointed executive director of Seattle's Nordic Heritage Museum.
 Nelson spoke and participated in the ribbon-cutting.
-(For every immigrant's name added to the memorial's rune stones, LEIF will donate $10 to the building fund for the museum's new location on Market Street in Ballard.
+(For every immigrant's name added to the memorial's rune stones, LEIF donated $10 to the building fund for the museum's new location on Market Street in Ballard.

 What’s the history of the Leif Erikson statue?